-Killam has interests in six properties, one development project and land for future development that are subject to joint control and are joint operations.
+Killam has interests in properties and land for future development that are subject to joint control and are joint operations.
 Accordingly, the consolidated statements of financial position and consolidated statements of income and comprehensive income include Killam's rights to and obligations for the related assets, liabilities, revenue and expenses.
-As at December 31, 2022, the fair value of the investment properties subject to joint control was \$364.8 million (December 31, 2021 - \$371.5 million).
+As at December 31, 2023, the fair value of the investment properties subject to joint control was \$375.0 million (December 31, 2022 - \$364.8 million).